 With a string of awards and accolades, including the Prime Minister’s Award for Children’s Literature, Wendy Orr has written over 40 books for children, teenagers and adults and been published in 29 languages.
-She has appeared on some of the biggest conference stages and was the first Australian author to have a children’s book adapted for a Hollywood feature film – Nim’s Island, starring Jodie Foster, who was passionate about the book because it had turned her son into a reader.
+She has appeared on some of the biggest conference stages and wrote the first Australian children’s book to be adapted for a Hollywood feature film – Nim’s Island, starring Jodie Foster, who was passionate about the book because it had turned her son into a reader.
 The sequel was also made into an Australian movie starring Bindi Irwin.
-Wendy’s latest book is Swallow’s Dance, a Bronze Age novel in free verse and prose, which was recently named a USSBY Outstanding International Book.
+Wendy’s latest book is Cuckoo’s Flight, a companion to the highly acclaimed Bronze Age novels Dragonfly Song and Swallow’s Dance.
 Wendy believes that every child deserves to find the books that fuel their passion for stories, encourage empathy and connection and empower them for the future.

 About Me: Long Bio

 Wendy Orr was born in Edmonton, Canada, but with a father in the Air Force, grew up in various places in France, Canada and Colorado.

 Although Wendy first learned to read and write in French, her family spoke English at home.
 She clearly remembers the excitement of reading a story in her own language for the first time.
 She immediately started writing stories, plays and poems, and hasn’t stopped since.